jeffThompson/DesigningWithData/Assignments/Week01_EverydayData.md

 Please also read *Interpreting Visualization, Visualizing Interpretation* from Johanna Drucker's 2014 book *Graphesis*, found in the `Readings` folder.
 Please write down one question that the reading raises that you'd like to discuss in class and one thing you were surprised or intrigued by.
 Post your response as a comment on this week's assignment.
 We'll do a critique of the project and discuss the reading in two weeks.

+Finally, if you don't already have Adobe Illustrator on your computer, please check you can access it through the [Virtual Learning Environment](http://www.stevens.edu/vle).
+If not, please message me right away so we can get it sorted out!
+(You can also [purchase one month of Illustrator access](https://www.adobe.com/creativecloud/plans.html) from Adobe for \~$32, if you'd prefer.)

 *Above: A visualization of data about laughter, from Georgia Lupi and Stefanie Posavec's "Dear Data" project*